MikeRogers0/MikeRogersIO/src/_posts/2020-06-07-how-to-interpolate-templates-in-stimulus.md

 ---
 layout: post
 title: How To Interpolate Templates in Stimulus
-description: TL;DR: Use Lodash, it has a great template function that saved me manually coding a templating system.
+description: 'TL;DR: Use Lodash, it has a great template function that saved me manually coding a templating system.'
 ---

 I needed to display a set of JSON search results as HTML within a Stimulus project recently.
 Stimulus doesn't offer much guidance on how to solve this out the box, so I had a little dive.